danobi/vmtest/docs/config.md

       identification purposes.
 * `image` (string)
     * Optional field, but one of `image` and `kernel` must be specified
-    * The path to the virtual machine image
+    * The path to the virtual machine disk image
     * If a relative path is provided, it will be interpreted as relative to `vmtest.toml`
+    * Format is auto-detected by QEMU.
 * `uefi` (boolean)
     * Default: `false`
     * Whether to use UEFI boot or not